Daskott/kronus/ReadMe.md

 ## Kronus
-Kronus is a tool for sending and asessing user liveness probes.
+Kronus is a tool for asessing users "aliveness" via liveliness probes and actioning on it based on the results of the probe.

 Its key features are:
-- **Sending Liveliness Probes:** The kronus server sends out probes to users on the server and based on their response determines their "aliveness".
+- **Sending Liveliness Probes:** The kronus server sends out probes to users on the server and based on their response, determines their "aliveness".

 - **Contact Emergency Contact:** When the service doesn't get a response back from a user or gets a `bad` response, the user's emergency contact is alerted.

 - **Robust API:** Allow developers to add extra functionality based on a user's "aliveness".
 A user's `probes` can be queried periodically from kronus server to see the `status` of the last probe.
-And based on that, do whatever the developer wants
+And based on that, do whatever the developer wants.

 ```
 Usage: